Azure/app-service-linux-docs/HowTo/use_gRPC_with_dotnet.md

 The following tutorial builds from the created gRPC client and server in that documentation.
 If you already have a gRPC client and server, you may use these steps to add to existing .NET apps as well.

 ### Setup the gRPC Server app
-In order to prepare our gRPC server application to deploy to App Service, we will need to configure the kestrel to listen to an additional port that only listens for HTTP/2
+In order to prepare our gRPC server application to deploy to App Service, we will need to configure Kestrel to listen to an additional port that only listens for plain-text HTTP/2

-In your **Program.cs** add the following code to configure the kestrel.
+In your **Program.cs** add the following code to configure Kestrel.
 In this example we're listening to port 8585, but you can use another number.

 ```C#
 // Configure Kestral to listen on a specific HTTP port